 If you make this recipe, please share it with me by tagging me on Instagram @adventureswithsugar or on Facebook at Adventures with Sugar.
 Also, I would really appreciate if you could leave a comment on my blog 🙂

 FOR THE BLUEBERRY AND LEMON LOAF

 - 150g butter, cut into 2cm cubes, softened to room temperature

 - 50g cake flour, plus a tablespoon for dusting the berries

 - 150g caster sugar

 - 1 tbs lemon zest (about 1 lemon)

 - 180g blueberries

-- Preheat the oven to 180 degrees Celcius.
+- Preheat the oven to 170 degrees Celcius.
 Grease an line a 25cm by 13cm loaf pan with baking paper.
-Let the baking paper hang over the sides of the pan, so that it is easy to lift out the baked cake.
+Let the baking paper hang over the length of the pan, so that it is easy to lift out the baked cake.

-- Mix the eggs, milk and vanilla essence together, for about 30 seconds.
+- Mix the eggs, milk and vanilla essence together, for about 30 seconds, until just incorporated.